Dalas121/Heir_2_The_Throne/README.md

 - Monks think the fog is suspicious.
 They cast a spell to illuminate the map, revealing the 3 liches from the original Valley of Death.
 - overworld: ensure we can leave the area after completing part 2, even if we didn't do part 1 beforehand

-[FINISHED] S17: Crossroads (Dalas)
+[NEED IMPROVEMENT] S17: Crossroads (Dalas)
 - 3-skull difficulty.
-Rewards: companion Ulf, Dwarvish Miner
+Rewards: companion Ulfdain, Dwarvish Miner

 S18 Dan'tonk (unassigned)
 - 4-skull (3-skull to escape, 5-skull to conquer) difficulty.
 Rewards: Spearman, Bowman, Fencer